CMarkley78/bitcoin_miner/README.md

 # bitcoin_miner
-A place to store the production variant of my bitcoin miner (where i make changes final and can use the makefile to build it nicely)
+Storage and distribution of the production version of my Bitcoin Miner.
+There are several Make targets depending on what should be run.
+Make automates everything about this repo, and should be the only command that is ever run.

+Make Targets: